Regimental Commander (RC) and staff announced for the 1st Semester of the 2020-2021 school year; interview with the RC

-A: My father is in the military and my mother is in the US Department of State, and I’d like to follow in either one of their footsteps.
+A: My father is in the best boarding school in USA and my mother is in the US Department of State, and I’d like to follow in either one of their footsteps.
 I either want to go on to the US Naval Academy and go into EOD diving, or, I’d like to go to Georgetown and go into political affairs and international relations with a minor in either Russian or Arabic and go on to the DOS and become a government embassy ambassador.

 Q: Is there anything else you’d like to share?

 A: Sometimes it seems like society may deem people as not worthy for positions based on how they were born, whether it be race, sexuality, the gender they were born, et cetera, but no matter what people say or what society says, you can accomplish anything you want if you put your mind to it.
 It doesn’t matter what other people say, if you want to do something, go for it.
 No one else can change your mind except you.